There Is No Good News on Inflation

 Here’s the problem: absolutely no one knows this for sure.
 How can we find out what the future of inflation looks like?
 There is no certain way but when in doubt, have a look at the money supply.
 In February 2021, a month after Biden took office, M2 was increasing 27.5% annualized, which is nothing short of astonishing.
 Today, the increases are running at 8.6%, which is about four times as high as the Fed claims to want with its target rate of 2% inflation.

 A good rule of thumb is that inflation shows itself 18 months following the bout of printing.
 That’s precisely what happened.
 Here we are at 15 months following peak printing and we are experiencing incredible increases.
 It could be another three months before the peak of printing is washed out.
 Then we still have to eat the policies for the full year following.

 What this suggests is that we could be looking at another year and a half of this mess.

-Biden tried to get ahead of the news by giving a big speech on inflation the day before all this news came out.
-It was a deeply painful speech, filled more than usual with his verbal tangles, misreadings of the teleprompter, and audible corrections.
+Biden has tried to get ahead of the news recently with big speeches on inflation.
+They have been deeply painful speeches`, filled more than usual with his verbal tangles, misreadings of the teleprompter, and audible corrections.
 His brow furrows each time he makes a mistake.
-Usually this sad habit inspires just a tiny pang of sympathy for the old man.
+Usually, this sad habit inspires just a tiny pang of sympathy for the old man.
 We’ll all get there at some point.

 However, we are in a crisis.
 The sympathy bit only gets you so far.
 He stood up in front of all the American people and said things that were obviously incorrect.
 He said inflation is caused by two things, the virus and the bad man in Russia.